Plant-Coach/.github/profile/README.md

 **Special Note:**
 - These repos are constantly being updated.
-Rather than a finished project (so far), Plant Coach is a repo of ways I've sought to improve my abilities as a Ruby Developer.
+Rather than a finished project (so far), [Plant Coach BE](https://github.com/Plant-Coach/plant_coach_be) is a repo of ways I've sought to improve my abilities as a Ruby Developer.